marcolucchini/marcolucchini/README.md

 - BSc in Mathematical Engineering at Politecnico di Milano

 ## 🔨 **Projects:**

+- [`Automated Email-to-Audio News Digest System`](https://github.com/marcolucchini/mail_to_audio_news_digest): Engineered a pipeline to fetch, clean, and process email newsletters, automating the conversion of email content into audio summaries.
+Automated delivery of audio digests to Telegram chats using a custom Telegram bot.

 - [`Pricing and Advertising Optimization with Online Learning Algorithms`](https://github.com/marcolucchini/Pricing-and-Advertising-Project): Applied multi-armed bandits algorithms integrated with Gaussian Processes to optimize pricing and advertising strategies.
 Engineered an artificial testing environment, simulating 3 distinct customer classes, enabling tailored marketing approaches.